Humanoid2005/ML_Project_Checkpoint1/README.md

 - `train.csv` / `test.csv`
     - These are the labeled training dataset used to train the model and test dataset used for final predictions.

-- `images/`
-	- Stores images produced during EDA, model results used in the report.

 -  `requirements.txt`
     - Contains the list of necessary python libraries to be installed to run the code